 You can use the device size menu to see how the content displays on different device screen sizes.
-The image below shows a preview of the content on a mobile device in landscape orientation, but you'll also want to ensure that it displays correctly on a tablet or desktop, or on any device size that you have set up.
+The image below shows a preview of the content on a mobile device in portrait orientation, but you'll also want to ensure that it displays correctly on a tablet or desktop, or on any device size that you have set up.
 You can add your own device sizes in the visualization settings window.

 Visualization settingsLink copied!